-Even people who understand the difference between exchanges and bookmakers and who are comfortable with the concept of commission rates sometimes fail to take this into account the impact of the commission rate when comparing odds, but it’s an important factor to bear in mind when the odds are similar.
+Even people who understand the difference between exchanges and bookmakers and who are comfortable with the concept of commission rates sometimes fail to take into account the impact of commission rates when comparing odds, but it’s an important factor to bear in mind when the odds are similar.

-If the odds are the same at an exchange and a sportsbook, the sportsbook will actually offer a better payout as the exchange bet will be affected by the commission.
+If the odds at an exchange and a sportsbook are the same, the sportsbook will actually offer a better payout as the exchange bet will be affected by the commission.
 This means that the exchange needs to have odds that are larger than the sportsbook by a margin that is equal to or greater than the commission percentage.

 For example, if you are offered 10/1 at both an exchange and a sportsbook for the same bet then the return from the sportsbook for a £10 bet would be £110, but the exchange would be £105 (assuming a 5% commission rate).

 To further complicate things, many exchanges only charge commission on the net profit for a market.
 So if you bet on three horses to win in the same race, two of your bets would be lost and would reduce your profit.
 Whilst this is a good thing for your wallet, it does make calculating returns a little bit more complicated.